 In Table 4, we present some additional robustness checks that augment our baseline specification with additional controls.
 Column 1 shows the estimates of our preferred specification (Table 3, column 5) estimated on the sample for which we have information on the additional controls included in columns 2, 3, and 4.
 Column 2 controls for soil quality in the municipality to account for the possibility that municipalities with higher political concentration are endowed with higher quality lands.
 In column 3, we control for the amount of sugar and cotton production per farm in 1940.
-This alleviates the concerns that production in sugar and cotton may have been conductive for economic development at a certain point in time.
+This alleviates the concerns that production in sugar and cotton may have been driver of long-run development in these areas.
 In column 4, we add political controls.
 In particular, we include indicators for whether the UDN or PTB were in power prior to the dictatorship.
 These controls allow us to account for any ideological differences that might impact the types of policies adopted by more politically concentrated places.
 Finally, we include a Gini coefficient for land inequality as measured in 1940 in column 5.
 These data are only available for 848 of the municipalities in our sample.
 When our preferred specification is estimated on this sample, the point estimate on political concentration is 0.228, which is the same as what we obtain when the land gini is included as a control.
-This result mitigates the concern that land inequality may have had a positive impact on development outcomes.
-19 Overall, these results suggest that our estimates are robust to the inclusion of a number of additional controls that may have affected economic development.
+This result mitigates the concern that the correlation between political concentration and land inequality explains the positive impact on development outcomes.27 Overall, these results suggest that our estimates are robust to the inclusion of a number of additional controls that may have affected economic development.
+Finally, note that our results are robust to addressing spatial autocorrelation of standard errors across municipalities.
+See Table A10 in the Online Appendix.

-$^{^{19}}$ For instance, in their study of landownership in the state of Cundinamarca, Colombia, Acemoglu et al. (2008) show that the land Gini as measured in the 19 th century is positively correlated with better development outcomes.
+27For instance, in their study of landownership in the state of Cundinamarca, Colombia, Acemoglu et al. (2008) show that the land Gini as measured in the 19th century is positively correlated with better development outcomes.
 Note that our results are similar even when we include higher order terms of land inequality as controls.